nabbisen/apimock-rs/README.md

 - Can [switch data directory paths](docs/CONFIGURE.md#urldata_dir_query_path) manually in testing via specific HTTP request to make json responses flexible

-### 6. spawn feature
+### 6. crate features

+- `debug`: when activated, `Debug` trait is enabled on app structs.
-- With `spawn` feature activated, the server is available as subprocess.
+- `spawn`: when activated, the server is available as subprocess.
 The output will be returned via tokio mpsc queue.

 ### Reference